SDG 4: Quality Education - Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all

 Before joining WPI, I was a postdoctoral research fellow at University College London’s PPLV group, working with Prof. Alexandra Silva.
 I earned my Ph.D. degree from Boston University, working with Prof. Marco Gaboardi and Arthur Azevedo de Amorim on Kleene Algebra.
 Prior to that, I finished my undergraduate study in Mathematics at Wheaton College (MA), advised by Prof. William Bloch, and completed my honor thesis in graph theory with Prof. Rochelle Leibowitz.

-Outside of work, I enjoy exploring (mostly vegan) food, cooking, and coffee, spending time with my family, and hanging out with my rabbit.
-I love farmer's markets, street markets, libraries, public transportations (trains🚆!), and thrifting.
+Outside of work, I often explore (mostly vegetarian) food, hang out with my pet rabbit, and volunteer on community farms.
+I love farmer’s markets, street markets, night markets, libraries, public transportations (trains🚆!), and thrifting.

 SDG 4: Quality Education - Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all